-• Starting at the beginning, the earliest period of Greek art is characterised largely by geometric designs on vases.
-It flourished towards the end of the Greek Dark Age and its centre was in Athens, and from there the style spread among the trading cities of the Aegean.
+Geometric art is a phase of Greek art, characterized largely by geometric motifs in vase painting, that flourished towards the end of the Greek Dark Ages, circa 900 BC - 700 BC.
+Its centre was in Athens, and from there the style spread among the trading cities of the Aegean.
+The Greek Dark Ages is also called the Geometric period.